Q: How did this data breach come about?

 - Be wary of anyone contacting you who requests personal data or access credentials from you, even if they appear to know other details about you;

-- Not respond to email or SMS messages asking for personal data (few legitimate organisations will ask for personal information by email or SMS); and
+- Not respond to email or SMS messages asking for personal data (few legitimate organizations will ask for personal information by email or SMS); and

 - Be careful of unsolicited telephone calls which purport to be from a government authority or business (if you think the call is genuine, hang up and call the authority or business back on their public telephone number).